 The City of Victor Harbor has implemented a number of measures to assist ratepayers impacted by COVID-19.
-More information is available in the 'Council Rates' section of our COVID-19 FAQ's

 The formal Rating Policy is included in the Annual Business Plan which is adopted by the Council.
 The rating policy is available on request at the Council Office.
 The Council's budget and other strategic documents are available here or for inspection at the Council Office.

 In setting its rates each financial year the Council considers its strategic plan, the current economic climate, the specific issues faced by our community, the budget for the new financial year and the impact of rates on the community.

 Business Impact Statement

 The Council has considered the impact of rates on all businesses in the Council area, including primary production.
 In considering the impact, Council assessed:- consultations with business and farming groups; those elements of the Council's strategic management plans relating to business development; the equity of the distribution of the rate burden between ratepayers; Council's policy on facilitating local economic development; current local, state and national economic conditions; changes in the valuation of business and primary production properties; and specific Council projects for the coming year, specific infrastructure maintenance issues that will solely or principally benefit businesses and primary producers and the profile of businesses including size, range, type and level of employment provided.

 All land within the Council area, except for land specifically exempt (e.g. crown land and Council occupied land), is rateable.
 The City of Victor Harbor has decided to continue to use capital value as the basis for valuing land within the Council area.
 The Council considers that this method of valuing provides the fairest method of distributing the rate burden across all ratepayers.